vt6/vt6/spec/foundation.md

 - Unless output redirection is used, it consumes the stdout of the last process in the pipeline.

 The terminal is therefore also considered a consumer and a producer in the context of the above definitions.
+We will refer to these separate aspects of the terminal as:

+- the **producer side of the terminal** (where user input is taken in and passed to the stdin of the first process in the pipeline), and
+- the **consumer side of the terminal** (where the stdout of the last process in the pipeline, as well as all processes' stderr, is taken in and displayed to the user).

 ### 1.3.
 Message streams